Revelation 9:3

 source of this violent and destructive warfare that will come upon the earth.

-We were told in Rev. 9:1-2, and now we are told again in Rev. 9:11.
-It says, "And they had a king over them, which is the angel
+We were told in Revelation 9:1-2, and now we are told again in Revelation 9:11.

-because in Rev. 9:1 he is called a star who fell from heaven to the earth and
+is the devil because in Revelation 9:1 he is called a star who fell from heaven

-who had the key of the bottomless pit.
-Often in the Bible names are given to
+to the earth and who had the key of the bottomless pit.
+Often in the Bible

-individuals in order to describe their character.
-The words Abaddon and
+names are given to individuals in order to describe their character.
+The words

-Apollyon mean "destroyer."
-God is
+Abaddon and Apollyon mean "destroyer."

-he has ever done before during the time of the Great Tribulation.
+than he has ever done before during the time of the Great Tribulation.

 The power of the devil is limited.
-Notice in
+Notice

-destroy, they were told that they could only harm those who did not have "the seal of God in their foreheads."
+to destroy, they were told that they could only harm those who did not have "the seal of God in their foreheads."

 This is typical of what usually happens in the world.
 When Jesus was on the